mattstratton/conducky/website/docs/user-guide/user-management.md

 All these controls can be combined for advanced filtering and navigation.

+## Avatars

+You can personalize your account by uploading an avatar (profile picture).
+Your avatar will appear in the navigation bar, Code of Conduct team list, and next to your comments on reports.

+- **Upload/Change Avatar:** Go to your profile page (click your avatar or email in the top right) and use the upload button to select a PNG or JPG image (max 2MB).
+- **Remove Avatar:** On your profile page, click the "Remove Avatar" button to revert to your initials.
+- **Privacy:** Only you can upload or remove your avatar.
+Other users will see your avatar but cannot change it.
+- **Fallback:** If you do not upload an avatar, your initials will be shown instead.

+Avatars help personalize the experience and make it easier to identify users in team lists and report comments.

 ## API Details
 The backend endpoint `/events/slug/:slug/users` supports the following query parameters:
 - `search` (string): Filter by name or email